-- (a) Access to metering data must be provided in accordance with clause 7.15.5 of the NER and the Service Level Procedure (MDP). - (b) The MC must ensure that metering data from the following is transferred to AEMO: - (i) interval metering data for first-tier loads, including First-Tier Controlled Loads calculated metering data for first-tier loads; and - (ii) accumulated metering data for First-Tier Controlled Loads in New South Wales and Queensland. - (c) The MC must notify AEMO of the interval metering data for first-tier loads that are to be transferred to AEMO.
+- (a) Access to metering data must be provided in accordance with clause 7.15.5 of the NER and the Service Level Procedure (MDP). - (b) The MC must ensure that metering data from the following is transferred to AEMO: - (i) interval metering data for allloads, including Controlled Loads and calculated metering data for type 7 metering installations and non-contestable unmetered loads, - (ii) accumulated metering data for all Non-Controlled Loads; and - (iii) accumulated metering data for allControlled Loads.